Jil Sander: Uniqlo

 +J returned to Uniqlo's store shelves and online shop for a Fall/Winter 2014 and Spring/Summer 2015 "best of" collection, featuring selected previously designed pieces by the partnership.

 Jil Sander worked with Uniqlo again in the 2020 autumn–winter season with collections for men and women.

+In 2021 the control of the Jil Sander brand passed to the Italian fashion holding OTB Group.

 Recognition

 Sander was awarded the Bundesverdienstkreuz by the Federal Republic of Germany for her achievements in the fashion industry.

 She was listed as one of the fifty best-dressed over 50s by The Guardian in March 2013.

 Sander has been described as the "Queen of Less".